-If you are located in the EEA or Switzerland and Workday has not been able to satisfactorily resolve your question or complaint regarding our privacy practices, you may raise your concern to the attention of your data protection authorities (“DPAs”) or the Swiss Federal Data Protection and Information Commissioner, as applicable.
-The DPAs or the Commissioner will establish a panel to investigate and resolve complaints brought under the Privacy Shield and Workday will comply with the advice of this panel or Commissioner, as applicable with regard to data transferred from the EU and Switzerland, as applicable.
+If you are located in the EEA, UK or Switzerland and Workday has not been able to satisfactorily resolve your question or complaint regarding our privacy practices, you may raise your concern to the attention of your data protection authorities (“DPAs”) or the Swiss Federal Data Protection and Information Commissioner, as applicable.
+The DPAs or the Commissioner will establish a panel to investigate and resolve complaints brought under the Privacy Shield and Workday will comply with the advice of this panel or Commissioner, as applicable with regard to data transferred from the EEA, the UK and Switzerland, as applicable.
 Furthermore, Workday will comply with the advice given by DPAs and take necessary steps to remediate any non-compliance with the Privacy Shield Principles.

 Investigatory and enforcement powers of the FTC